 PrivacyTrust Safe Harbor program

-The PrivacyTrust (formerly eTrust) Safe Harbor program is designed to assist companies intending to self-certify to the U.S. Department of Commerce that they comply with the U.S.-EU Safe Harbor Framework as set forth by the Department.
-The PrivacyTrust Safe Harbor program provides guidance prior to and during the self-certification application process, along with support afterwards.
-PrivacyTrust provides a dispute resolution service (independent recourse mechanism) and an outside compliance review (verification) service for the U.S.-EU Safe Harbor program and the U.S-Swiss Safe Harbor program.
+The PrivacyTrust (formerly eTrust) Safe Harbor program was designed to assist companies self-certifying to the U.S. Department of Commerce that they comply with the U.S.-EU Safe Harbor Framework and/or the U.S.-Swiss Safe Harbor frameworks as set forth by the U.S. Department of Commerce.
+The PrivacyTrust Safe Harbor program provided guidance prior to and during the self-certification application process, along with support afterwards.
+PrivacyTrust provided such companies with a dispute resolution service (independent recourse mechanism) and an outside compliance review (verification) service.

-The PrivacyTrust Safe Harbor program has been replaced by the PrivacyTrust EU Privacy Shield program
+The PrivacyTrust Safe Harbor program has been replaced by the PrivacyTrust Privacy Shield program